 On the other hand, there are some pitfalls that will likely or almost guarantee an unsuccessful relationship with your vendors.
 We’ve highlighted a few below, presented with a hearty dose of well-meaning sarcasm.

 Note: Want to learn some strategies to avoid all the #contractfails below?
-Join us September 19 for a free TCLE webinar: “You Don’t Know What You’re Missing: Motivating Performance Through Service Level Agreements.”
+Check out the recording of “You Don’t Know What You’re Missing: Motivating Performance Through Service Level Agreements.”

 - Make sure the business unit using the services stops their involvement in the procurement process after the RFP.
 It’s always best for the master services agreement to be negotiated by financial or legal representatives who know the least about the services and the needs of the users.
 Like the old joke goes … “Question: Which is worse, ignorance or apathy?
 Answer: I don’t know and I don’t care.”

 - Use the word “penalty” to describe fee credits for service level failures.
 Penalties are unenforceable in most commercial contracts, but what the heck — let’s give the vendor a way to avoid having to bear the consequences of its performance deficiencies.
 Besides, it takes too long to craft an enforceable “liquidated damages” provision.

 - Why reinvent the wheel?
 Mark up the service level agreement from the last deal.
 The service level agreements all pretty much deal with the same issues and there’s no need to tailor them to the specific services or operating environment.
 Wash.
 Rinse.
 Repeat.
 Done!